mstallkamp4/Getting-cleaningdata/README.md

 - 'run_analysis.R': script.

-- 'clean_data.txt': Tidy measurements on the mean and standard deviation for each measurement.

 - 'second_set.txt': independent tidy data set with the average of each variable for each activity and each subject.